How to Replace a Toilet Shut off Valve Fast!

 Related: How to replace a toilet fill valve.

-Types of Shut off Valves
+Types of Shut-off Valves

 how-to-replace-a-toilet-shut-off-valve

-The first thing you should do is to gather all the tools and materials necessary for the job, depending on the type of valve you are replacing.
+The first thing you should do is gather all the tools and materials necessary for the job, depending on the type of valve you are replacing.
 These are the items needed:

-• 2 adjustable wrenches
+• Two adjustable wrenches

 • Sponge